OspreyX/excel-integration-example/README.md

 5. In any cell of Excel, enter function: =FinDesktop("publisher_app_id", "ExcelData", "timestamp").  publish_app_id is from step 2.
 The cell should show same timestamp as publish app in step 2.

-If you have issues, please contact us at support@openfin.co
+If you have questions, please contact us at support@openfin.co